jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 ### Interactive \(non-login\) shell

-if you run a shell in an interactive mode \(non-login\) shell from a GUI or within another temrinal, only two file will handle the environment:
+if you run a shell in an interactive mode \(non-login\) shell from a GUI or within another terminal, only two file will handle the environment:

 1. `/etc/bash.bashrc` \(or `/etc/bashrc` in some systems)
 2. `/home/USERNAME/.bashrc`